This is Part 1 of Anne’s interview with Dr. Taylor.

 So if women can recognize the psychological and emotional abuse, my hope is they can get to emotional and psychological safety, which is super important.
 But that’s also the foundation of safety because if you’re psychologically safe and emotionally safe, chances are you’re also going to be physically safe as well.
-Maybe not, but my audience is people who are being abused by their partners, so I guess I’m not talking about on the street, some random person coming up to you.
-So if your partner or if your husband is going to physically abuse you, you can know they’ve also emotionally and psychologically abused you.
+Maybe not, but my audience are abuse and betrayal victims, so I guess I’m not talking about on the street, some random person coming up to you.
+So if your partner or if your husband is going to physically abuse you, you can know they’re also going to emotionally and psychologically abuse you.

 Dr. Jessica Taylor (11:24):